Someone Marry Barry

 Someone Marry Barry is a 2014 American romantic comedy directed and written by Rob Pearlstein and starring Tyler Labine, Lucy Punch, Damon Wayans, Jr., and Hayes MacArthur.

-A group of childhood friends plot to get rid of their socially inappropriate friend by finding him a wife.
-Miraculously, he meets his female equal, making their problems double.
+The plot follows a group of childhood friends' plans to get rid of their socially inappropriate friend Barry by finding him a wife.
+Miraculously, Barry meets his female equal, making the guys' problems double.